Zowe-Java-SDK/ZosShell/README.md

     connections             - a list of connection(s)
     change <arg>            - where arg is a number representing a connection submit <arg>            - where arg is a member name
-    visited                 - a list of visited datasets
+    v | visited             - a list of visited datasets

 To quit from the command shell UI, you can either press 'X' windows close icon or enter 'end' keyword.